COVID-19 cases climb after White House media dinner - NewsBreak

 The dinner’s most high-profile guest, President Biden , has so far avoided testing positive.

-The White House has acknowledged it is possible he will get the virus at some point and the “risk assessment” that went into attending the dinner.Frontier passenger duct-taped after assault on flight attendants sentenced to jail
+The White House has acknowledged it is possible he will get the virus at some point and the “risk assessment” that went into attending the dinner.Passenger opens emergency exit of moving plane, walks onto wing at Chicago airport

 Biden said in his State of the Union Address in March that the country had reached a point where COVID-19 “no longer need control our lives.”